ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 ```

 These flags allow us to utilize the omp library in our program.
 The
-‘USE OMP_LIB’ line of code will provide openmp functionality.
+‘USE OMP_LIB’ line of code will provide OpenMP functionality.

 Let’s now begin our program by constructing the main body of the
 program.
 We will use `OMP_GET_THREAD_NUM()` to obtain the thread id of